philippinespire/pire_lcwgs_data_processing/salarias_fasciatus/README.md

 ---

-## 12. run `runANGSD_ngsRelate.sbatch` on genotype likliehoods data:
+## 12. run `runNGSRELATE.sbatch` on genotype likliehoods data:

 NgsRelate is used to infer relatedness, inbreeding coefficients, & other summary statistics for pairs of individuals by using genotype likeliehoods.
 We obtained our likelihood file in step 6., when we used ANGSD to output a beagle file.

 I followed example 1. of the [`ANGSD/NgsRelate` Repository](https://github.com/ANGSD/NgsRelate)

-NgsRelate accepts two (2) input files: the file containing allele frequencies ending in `.maf.gz` and the genotype likliehoods file ending in `beagle.gz`
+NgsRelate accepts two (2) input files: the file containing allele frequencies ending in `.maf.gz` and the genotype likliehoods file ending in `beagle.gz`.

 First, we extracted the frequency column from the allele frequency file and removed the header to make it in the format that NgsRelate needs.